 Late August through October also has wonderful temperatures, but expect afternoon showers, and the occasional tropical storm!

-Yes, you can visit Cuba in 2023, and that includes American citizens.
+Yes, you can visit Cuba now, and that includes American citizens.
 For most travelers, all you need is a ticket, Cuban tourist card, lodging, and travel insurance.

-For American citizens, you also need to buy the slightly more expensive pink tourist card, and refrain from staying in Governmental owned hotels, and shopping in Governmental stores.
+American citizens also need to buy the slightly more expensive pink tourist card and refrain from staying in government-owned hotels and shopping in government stores.

 If you are unsure about how to travel from the US to Cuba, you can read all about that here.